NEOlbrysh/Iris_Dataset/README.md

 - Scatterplots use a collection of points placed displaying values from two variables.
 By displaying a variable in each axis, you can detect if a relationship or correlation between the two variables exists.

--Seaborn Jointplot creates a scatter plot with two histograms at the top and right margins of the graph by default.
+- Seaborn Jointplot creates a scatter plot with two histograms at the top and right margins of the graph by default.

 - Seaborn Heatmap
 Python seaborn heatmap is a graphical representation of 2D data.
 Each data value represents in a matrix and it has a special color.
 The main intention of Seaborn heatmap is to visualize the correlation matrix of data for feature selection to solve business problems.